tomiito/developer-documentation/source/includes/guides/_security.md

 https://www.abc.com/ex.aspx?abc=def&vid=123&oenc=h5o29uA19Z73RFWNsQU6-OW-7ls
 ```

-Accounts with Outgoing SHA-1 Encryption enabled will need to attempt to validate an HMAC signature value that Fulcrum will append to links we sent to your platform.
+Accounts with Outgoing SHA-1 Encryption enabled will need to attempt to validate an HMAC signature value that Fulcrum will append when refering respondents to your platform.
 Buyers will see these signatures appended to the links used by Respondents to enter a client survey.
 Suppliers will see these signatures appended to the links on which respondents are returned to your platform from Fulcurm.
 Fulcrum will append the signature following the variable label set for the account in the Fulcrum UI.
 An example of the encrypted URLs where the variable name is set to “ienc” and the Secret Key is set to 1234567890ABC.
 Please note that “ienc” and the secret key are merely example values.

 ### Configure SHA-1 Settings for an Account